-However, determining which one of these two brands is better is all but easy.
+However, determining which one of these two outdoor clothing brands is better is all but easy.
 Both have been around for quite some time and both produce similar ranges of gear, especially when it comes to jackets.
 The differences start to appear only after you’ve taken a closer look at the specific details of a particular product – style, functionality, comfort, features, and material quality.

 Related: Patagonia vs Columbia